 Why build a Golf Dictionary?

-We didn’t coin the words in the dictionary, we’ve use this more as a reference of existing golf lingo and to add context.
-We’re doing some digging into the origins of some words and phrases that we’ll be telling the story of over time, although, we haven’t decided if it would work best as a blog, video or podcast… stay tuned.
+We didn’t coin the words in the dictionary, we’ve used this more as a reference of existing golf lingo and to add context.
+We’re doing some digging into the origins of some words and phrases that we’ll be telling the story of over time, although, we haven’t decided if it will work best as a blog, video or podcast… stay tuned.

 Two ways to use the Golf Glossary:

 1. Take a look at the articles and hover over underlined terms to have a preview of the definition and click through to the full glossary term.